-Sincerely Silver’s Message: What True Feminism Looks Like
+Sincerely Silver’s Message: What Feminism Looks Like

 Feminism, as a movement and a topic, is an incredibly charged one in our modern society.
 As a brand primarily focusing on personalized jewelry for women, Sincerely Silver is highly invested in the modern movement of feminism as it encourages the stories of women everywhere.
 We want to be a source of inspiration for all, and to encourage women to tell their stories in various ways, whether through personalized jewelry or social media stories.
-However, it is also important to us as a company to be transparent with what we mean when we discuss feminism and why it matters to us.
-(For more information on why feminism matters to Sincerely Silver, check out our History of Feminism post!)

 On this page, we will outline:

-- The history of the feminist movement leading up to its present
+- The history of the feminist movement leading up to its present.

-- Why this entire discussion matters to us as a company
+- Why this entire discussion matters to us as a company.

-A Brief History of Feminism
+The History of Feminism